Adult Immunizations

 During pregnancy

 Many routine vaccines can be given safely during pregnancy.
-It's best to talk with your healthcare provider about the vaccines that can best protect you and your baby.
+Talk with your healthcare provider about the vaccines that can best protect you and your baby.

 Shingles